cse110-sp24-group23/dev-journal/docs/branding/style guide.md

 - **Margins and Padding:** Standardize spacing across all pages to create a uniform look.
 Suggest 15px for padding in containers and 20px between sections.
 ```

-You can copy and paste this text into a Markdown file (e.g., `STYLE_GUIDE.md`) for your GitHub repository.